 All prerequisite coursework must be completed with GPA of 3.0 or above; individual course grades must be a C or better:

 Note: All prerequisites must have been completed within 10 years* from the year of application.
 All prerequisites must be completed, via official transcript, by Aug.
 1 of the program start year.
-Because prerequisite courses establish the framework for the physician assistant program, all prerequisite courses must be completed at an institution of higher learning.
-Advanced placement courses taken in high school will not be accepted as meeting the prerequisite requirements for application to the Master of Physician Assistant Studies program.
+Because prerequisite courses establish the framework for the physician assistant (PA) program, all prerequisite courses must be completed at an institution of higher learning.
+Advanced placement courses taken in high school will not be accepted as meeting the prerequisite requirements for application to the Master of Physician Assistant Studies (MPAS) program.

 Applicants must report every college course attempted in the Coursework section of the CASPA application, including those courses later repeated for a higher grade.
 CASPA GPAs include ALL courses completed with grades/credits, even if they were later repeated for a higher grade.

-Due to the high volume of interest in the Physician Assistant program at The College of St. Scholastica, the Office of Graduate Admissions does not review unofficial transcripts to determine the completion of prerequisite coursework.
+Due to the high volume of interest in the Physician Assistant (PA) program at The College of St. Scholastica, the Office of Graduate Admissions does not review unofficial transcripts to determine the completion of prerequisite coursework.
 If you have specific questions about a particular course, please reference the prerequisite equivalency tables to determine if the course meets the stated requirement.

 Labs are preferred in science related courses, when applicable.